This page lists publications on the hardening of applications and ICT equipment.

 Hardening Microsoft 365, Office 2021, Office 2019 and Office 2016

-Workstations are often targeted by adversaries using malicious websites, emails or removable media in an attempt to extract sensitive information.
+Workstations are often targeted by malicious actors using malicious websites, emails or removable media in an attempt to extract sensitive information.
 Hardening applications on workstations is an important part of reducing this risk.

 Hardening Microsoft Windows 10 version 21H1 Workstations